teracyhq/blog/source/_posts/2017-06-15-how-to-extend-teracy-dev-to-work-with-kubernetes.markdown

 to use `Ansible` for some future projects, too.

-## Installing ChefDK
+## Installing `ChefDK`

 We're going to use `Acme 101` project which is used to show the best practices from `teracy-dev` applied for organizations.

-To work with Chef cookbooks, we need to install ChefDK.
-Fortunately, there is already an available cookbook for us to use to install ChefDK automatically on to our VM: https://supermarket.chef.io/cookbooks/chef-dk
+To work with Chef cookbooks, we need to install `ChefDK`.
+Fortunately, there is already an available cookbook for us to use to install `ChefDK` automatically on our VM: https://supermarket.chef.io/cookbooks/chef-dk

-Usually, we have `dev-setup` directory to extend `teracy-dev` (acme-dev in this case).
+Usually, we have `dev-setup` directory to extend `teracy-dev` (`acme-dev` in this case).
 The initial `dev-setup` content should be like this: https://github.com/acme101/kubernetes-dev-setup/tree/0-initial

-To install ChefDK, we must install the chef-dk cookbook and use it as I did as follows:
+To install `ChefDK`, we must install the `chef-dk` cookbook and use it as follows:

 - Add `depends 'chef-dk'` to `dev-setup/chef/main-cookbooks/acme/metadata.rb`